-PI THETA EPSILON, ALPHA PSI CHAPTER (PTE)
+PI THETA EPSILON, ALPHA PSI CHAPTER

-The University of New England Alpha Psi Chapter of PTE is part of the National PTE Honor Society.
-Students in the top 35% of their class receive letters inviting them to join in the Fall semester.
+The University of New England OT Alpha Psi Chapter is part of the National OT Honor Society.
+Students in the top 35% of their class receive letters inviting them to join in the Spring semester.
 The chapter engages in projects to promote scholarship and advocacy.
-Over three hundred students have been inducted into the Alpha Psi Chapter since its founded in 1993 by Nancy MacRae, MS, OTR/L, FAOTA, Professor Emeritus.
+Three hundred sixty one students have been inducted into the Alpha Psi Chapter which was founded in 1993 by Nancy MacRae, MS, OTR/L, FAOTA, Professor Emeritus.
 National scholarships are available to members.